 The numerical values of letter grades (SR 5.1.1 and SR 10.4), used to calculate a GPA (SR 5.1.8).
 [SREC: 12/8/2022]

-READING DAYS

-Reading Days are defined as the last two days of Prep Week in a semester.
-There are no Reading Days during a Summer Session or Winter Intersession.
-There shall be no required interactions (SR 9.1) on Reading Days. (see SR 5.2.5.6)

 RESIDENCE REQUIREMENT

 A requirement for a degree which specifies the minimum period during which one must be registered in order to qualify for a degree.
 Residence is intended to provide an adequate contact with the University and its faculty for each student who is awarded a degree.
-(See SR 3.1.1)
+(See SR 3.1.3)